aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 ## Cleanup

-As the tool is deployed once per use, it should be removed once the jobs are complete and the reports are no longer required.
+As the tool is deployed once per use, it should be removed once the jobs are complete and the reports, tables and manifests are no longer required.

 To clean up, delete the CloudFormation stack.
-This will delete any CSV manifests generated by the tool, as well as all the resources it created.
+This will delete any CSV manifests generated by the tool (which might be required for undo - see FAQ 3), as well as all the resources it created.

 ## Tenets

 * **Works at any scale**: Designed to support 10B object buckets with 1B changes.
 Efficiency is key to achieving this.
 Re-running with a new inventory (to catch up, or following failures/cancellations) will not repeat completed operations (where possible, see FAQ 2).
 * **Fast at any scale:** Revert 1M changes in a 10B object bucket in under 1 hour, end to end, using S3 Inventory.
 Delete 100M delete markers in 3.5 hours (with 1000 concurrent lambda executions, and where S3 prefix partitioning permits).
 Revert a few thousand changes in a 1M object bucket in under 15 minutes, including real-time CSV inventory creation.
 * **Do no harm:** Do not delete data (never regular object versions, only delete markers).
-S3 Batch Operations jobs are created but not started by default.
+Create S3 Batch Operations jobs but do not start them by default.
 Ensure S3 Versioning is enabled.
 * **Flexible**: Use any inventory.
 Give users control of prefix and which operations to carry out.
 * **No assumptions**: Don’t assume which operations the user wants to run, which storage class to copy to, or encryption to use for copies.
 We can’t know what’s ‘correct’, so we ask.